nebulx29/MMM-bergfex/README.md

 # MMM-bergfex.at
-bergfex.at snow reports Austria retrieved from http://www.bergfex.at/oesterreich/schneewerte/
+bergfex.at snow reports retrieved from http://www.bergfex.at/oesterreich/schneewerte/.
+Available countries are listed on Bergfex.at (https://www.bergfex.at/oesterreich/schneewerte/)

 ### Prerequisites